Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-usage.md

 ## Excel

 Similar to writing, when appending data to an Excel data node, the `ExcelDataNode.append()^` method can take several datatype as the input:

 - list, numpy array
 - dictionary, or list of dictionaries
 - pandas dataframes

-Without specified sheet names, the new data will be append to the first sheet of the excel file.
+Without specified sheet names, the new data will be appended to the first sheet of the Excel file.

 !!! example "`data_node.append()` examples"